booch/presentations/Booleans_Are_Easy/slides.md

 ???

-* You might come across those terms in RSpec tests.
+* You might come across those terms ("truthy" and "falsey") in RSpec tests.

 ---